matiasmolinas/evolving-agents/README.md

 - **Governance Firmware**: Built-in guardrails to ensure agents stay within safe boundaries
 - **Self-Building Capabilities**: Agents can design and implement entire agent systems

-> **Note**: This project is currently in alpha state.
-Some components may be using mocks or simplified implementations.
-In the coming days, we will be shipping a fully functional version with an improved Smart Agent Bus, capability-based agent and tool discovery, and performance metrics.

 ## Key Concepts

 ### Agent-Centric Architecture